dochavez/Documenting-with-Docusaurus-V2.-/README.md

 5. **Research the relevant ways to proceed with the installation.
 It is always a good idea to show the installation or configuration process step by step.**
 6. **Remember to keep in mind the type of audience you will be targeting.**

 After all the previous aspects, I want to show you a site created as a reference in which Docusaurus was used.
-The topic for which it will be addressed is about **Openxr.** If you want to see the demo please access this link.
+The topic for which it will be addressed is about **Openxr.** **If you want to see the demo please access this <a href="https://dochavez.github.io/Documenting-with-Docusaurus-V2.-/" target="_blank">LINK</a>.

 * ## Hurrah...!
 We finished the tutorial.😊😊😊😊😊